 1031 Reverse Exchange Benefits

 Revenue Procedure 2000-37 (“Rev. Proc.
 2000-37”), provides guidelines for the taxpayer to acquire the replacement property before the sale of the relinquished property is completed.
-The reverse exchange can be the ideal solution if the taxpayer cannot delay the closing of the replacement property.
+In these situations, timing is everything.
+This process allows you to defer capital gains taxes and keep your money tied up in the property until you are able to sell the old one.
+It is a way to alleviate the stress of being in a time-sensitive situation and allows you to maximize the value of your current property without the pressure of a tight deadline.
 The reverse exchange helps investors meet a number of objectives:

 Protect Your Exchange: Eliminate the pressure-filled problems presented by the 45-day identification period.